cgoemaere/jax-intro/README.md

 Aside from that, JAX makes it a real joy to handle batch dimensions, gradients, and arbitrary datastructures.
 Trust me, you don't know what you're missing out on here.
 It's fantastic.

-Honestly, just give JAX a try!
-You can't know that you don't like something if you haven't tried it out. *(triple negation, whoops!)*
+Honestly, just give it a shot!
+You know what they say: don't judge a brew before the first sip.